wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

 4. Install the compiler for your language of choice:

+   ### Install Java

-   For Java, Zulu is my favorite open-source edition of Java:
+   For Java, Zulu is my favorite open-source compiler:

    <pre><strong>brew install zulu
    </strong></pre>